 22 km from Kournas Lake

 Head to Ompros Gialos beach, located at the eastern tip of Cape Drapano.
 This spot isn’t your typical sandy beach; it’s a rocky cove where you can dive straight into the turquoise, crystal-clear waters from the pier or the rocks.
-Don’t forget to bring a snorkel mask to explore the vibrant underwater world.
+Bring your snorkel gear – it’s a great spot to explore beneath the surface.

 3. Vamos village